viorel-anghel/pgdump-kubernetes/README.md

 kubectl get secret --namespace pg-helm mypg-postgresql -o jsonpath="{.data.postgres-password}" | base64 -d
 ```

-If you uninstall the helm chart, the PVC won't be deleted, as a safety for you.
+If you uninstall the helm chart, the PVC won't be deleted, as a safety measure for you.
 If you re-install it, the old PVC and postgres data will be used.

 ## Kubernetes basic yamls

 I have decided to use dedicated volumes for dumps so first we'll need to create a PVC, see the file `pvc.yml`.

-Then, we'll create a deployment (a simple pod will suffice) which can be used to test the dump script or to do restores.
+Then, we'll create a deployment (in fact, a simple pod will suffice) which can be used to test the dump script or to do restores.
 Looking at the file `deployment.yml`:
-- all the objects I'm creating (pvc, deployment, cronjob) will have the same name, in this case `mypg-pgdump`
+- all the objects created (pvc, deployment, cronjob) will have the same name, in this case `mypg-pgdump`
 - using the volume created by PVC
-- the init container is used to fix some owner/permissions on the directory where the volume is mounted. this is necessary since the container is not running as root but as user 1001.
+- the init container is used to fix some owner/permissions on the directory where the volume is mounted. this is necessary since the container is not running as root but as user 1001 (due to the inherited Docker image).
 On KIND, this directory has 777 permissions but on other clusters, after mount, the directory is owned by root with 755 mode.
-- then the main container, using environment variables to set everything and for the postgres password accessing the secret created by the helm above
+- the main container is using environment variables to set everything and for the postgres password is referencing the secret created by the helm above

 After you create the PVC and the deployment, you can test things:
 ```